uberFoo/dwarf/doc/src/introduction.md

 ## A brief story of dwarf

-> **Caveat Emptor / Note Bene, etcetera**
+> **Caveat Emptor, Note Bene, etcetera**
 >
-> The dwarf (the language and it's implementation) is very much a work in progress.
+> {{i:dwarf}} (the language and it's implementation, {{i: ChaCha}}) is very much a work in progress.
-> It's maybe at an alpha stage, and certainly not beta.
+> The language itself is still evolving, and the implementation is still very much in flux.
-> I don't honestly see very many breaking changes, however I won't promise anything until 1.0.
+> I don't honestly see very many breaking changes moving forward, however I can't promise anything until 1.0.

-Dwarf started life as a DSLfor another project.
+Dwarf started life as a DSL for another project.
 I've had so much fun with it, I want to see if anyone else might find it generally useful.
-Not that it's quite ready for production.
-This is still very much alpha software.

-Because dwarf is a DSL, the focus was not language design.
+Because dwarf was intended as a DSL, the focus was not language design.
 I'm pretty sure if I had allowed myself that freedom that I'd still be working on it.
 And it would be weird...